-The government intends to introduce a separate comprehensive regime for the tax treatment of trusts that qualify as MITs.
-Significantly, the announcements included a proposed new regime under which unit holders will be taxed on the MITs' net taxable income based on the trustee's fair and reasonable allocation of the net taxable income to them (consistent with their entitlements under the trust deed), irrespective of whether or not the MIT makes any distributions of income to the unit holder.
-Draft legislation has not yet been released to implement the proposals but it is currently expected that the new MIT regime would apply from July 1, 2015.
+Under the AMIT regime, unit holders will be taxed on the MITs' net taxable income based on the trustee's fair and reasonable allocation of the net taxable income to them, worked out in accordance with the constituent documents of the MIT, irrespective of whether or not the MIT makes any distributions of income to the unit holder.
+The allocations will be set out in a statement which the MIT must send to members within 3 months after the end of the income year.